cmsmcq/gingersnap/doc/gingersnap.md

 Note that for technical reasons (avoiding double import of utility modules), some stylesheets are split into a top-level executable and an included module that does all the work.
-The name *foo.lib.xsl* indicates that the module is not directly executable.
+A name of the form *foo.lib.xsl* indicates that the module is not directly executable.

 ### Annotation of the grammar